-The projected design life for the asphalt overlay is 10 to 15 years for the runway.
+The projected design life is 20 years for the runway.
 Therefore, the climate change projections for 2030 reflect the VAIP project most adequately.
-At SON the majority of runoff from rain events goes to natural soakage and this does have implications for localised flooding depending on impermeable surfaces and the ability of the rainfall to percolate into the ground.
-Detailed design work may require flood hazard modelling and this should allow for predicted changing rainfall patterns.
+At VLI the majority of runoff from rain events goes to natural soakage and this does have implications for localised flooding depending on impermeable surfaces and the ability of the rainfall to percolate into the ground.
+Presently the north-western end of the runway has flooding issues.
+The projected increase in intensity of wet season rainfall was considered as part of the VLI upgrade and stormwater drainage system design (see Section 2.1.9).